-"The third or fourth canning outfits (Nos.
+“The third or fourth canning outfits (Nos.
 III and IV) may also be obtained from a reliable dealer.
-These depend entirely on steam rather than a lot of water for cooking the fruit or vegetables and are called "steam-pressure cookers."
+These depend entirely on steam rather than a lot of water for cooking the fruit or vegetables and are called “steam-pressure cookers.”
 The cooker with 5 pounds pressure (No. III) does the work in much quicker time than the water-seal outfit, and the cooker with a pressure of 10 pounds or more (No. IV) in some instances will accomplish the work in half the time needed for the 5-pound-pressure cooker.
 For example, corn may be satisfactorily prepared in the 5-pound-pressure cooker in 60 minutes and in the 10-pound-pressure cooker in 40 minutes.”
 Time Table for Girls Who Can Fruit.
 Indiana, Pennsylvania: The Indiana Democrat.
 Wednesday, 2 September 1914.
 Page 1.

 In the 1940s, as migration to the city from the farm started in America, manufacturers started to making smaller ones more suited to being used as pots in city kitchens, rather than the large ones which served as canning kettles in farmhouses with more storage space.
 At the same time, though, the manufacture of them became difficult, as aluminum was rationed for the war effort.
-The American War Production Board, though, continued both to encourage and to authorize the manufacture of large canning ones, as self-sufficiency for food on the home front (a la Victory Gardens) was very important to free food up for the troops.
+The American War Production Board, though, continued both to encourage and to authorize the manufacture of large canning ones, as self-sufficiency for food on the home front (via preserving food from Victory Gardens) was very important to free food up for the troops.

-"Further evidence of the success of the Victory Garden could be seen in the popularity of pressure cookers.
+“Further evidence of the success of the Victory Garden could be seen in the popularity of pressure cookers.
 An indispensable tool for the home canning enthusiast, sales of the cookers skyrocketed.
 In 1942, their sales in the United States were pegged at 66,000.
-Just a year later, in 1943, that number jumped to 315,000." ((Moser, Joann.
+Just a year later, in 1943, that number jumped to 315,000.”
+Moser, Joann.
 Mason Jar Nation: The Jars that Changed America.
 Cool Springs Press.
 2016.
-Page 22.))
+Page 22.

 There were 11 manufacturers of pressure cookers when America entered the war in 1941.
 When the war ended in 1945, there were over 85 manufacturers of pressure cookers, who started flooding the market with quickly and cheaply made ones to satisfy the demand that had been pent up during the war.
-These were made in the late 1940s, and 1950s, and many of these were very unsafe, and gave pressure cookers a bad reputation in North America which still persists as of today.
+These were made in the late 1940s, and 1950s, and many of these were very unsafe, and gave pressure cookers a bad reputation in North America which still persists in some minds as of today.
 These shoddy pressure cookers were of poorly cast metal, and had no safety features.
 These are the ones that put holes in ceilings.
-Some innocent people still buy them cheaply in yard sales, or unsuspectingly inherit old ones from relatives' basements.
+Some innocent people still buy them cheaply in yard sales, or unsuspectingly inherit old ones from relatives’ basements.

 The shoddy manufacturers eventually went out of business and left just the good ones.
 But fears and hear-say stories about pressure cookers continued to spread, just as other kitchen time-savers such as frozen foods, dinners and other prepared foods for fast meals were hitting the market, and then in the 1970s, microwaves came along.
 Consequently, North Americans never had any wide-scale incentive to take a second look at pressure cookers as time-savers, and as far their energy-saving capability was concerned, energy-saving did not start to become a serious concern in North America until the last quarter of the 1900s.